BloomTech-Labs/djhelper-fe/README.md

     *  REACT_APP_BACKEND_HOST - this is "http://localhost:8000" if running locally, OR the back end deployed url if using the deployed back end: "https://api.dj-helper.com/"

+    * REACT_APP_FRONTEND_HOST = 'http://localhost:3000/'  - if running locally, with whichever port you are using for the front end.

 # Testing

 Testing is done using the @testing-library/jest-dom, @testing-library/react, and @testing-library/user-event packages.
 Tests are located in the [src/tests directory](https://github.com/Lambda-School-Labs/djhelper-fe/tree/master/src/tests).
 Tests are groups into files by component.